lsst/dp1_lsst_io/docs/products/images/visit_image.rst

 The World Coordinate System objects for visit images are not exactly representable as FITS; the FITS headers have an approximation that is good enough only for visualization.
 Transformations with the true WCS are currently only possible using LSST Science Pipelines libraries, and those can be easy to misuse.
 See :ref:`products_wcs_known_issues` for more information.

+Note also that the pixel scale in a `visit_image` can vary with position.
+If one wishes to use the pixel scale, it is recommended to extract it using the "getPixelScale" method associated with the visit images' WCS.
+This function should _always_ be given an argument with x, y coordinates, so that a typical call (for an x, y position of 1000, 1400) may look like: `wcs.getPixelScale(lsst.geom.Point2D(1000, 1400)).asArcseconds()` (where "wcs" is the WCS associated with a `visit_image`, the "Point2D" function comes from the `lsst.geom` package, and the final portion converts the result to arcseconds).

 Tutorials
 ---------